-The table below analyses the Bank's financial assets and financial liabilities that will be used to settle excluding the impact of netting agreements, into relevant maturity groupings based on the remaining period between the reporting dates to the contractual maturity date.
+The table below analyses the Bank's financial assets and financial liabilities that will be used to settle excluding the impact of netting agreements, into relevant maturity groupings based on the remaining year between the reporting dates to the contractual maturity date.
 The amounts disclosed in the table below are the contractual undiscounted cash flows based on the earliest date on which the Bank may be required to pay using it liquid assets.

-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)